suoglu/Simple-UART/README.md

 ## Standalone Test

 UART modules are tested on [Digilent Basys 3](https://reference.digilentinc.com/reference/programmable-logic/basys-3/reference-manual) with [test.v](Test/standalone/test.v). [design_uart_bd.tcl](Test/design_uart_bd.tcl) can be use to generate test block design automatically. `Rx` and `Tx` signals connected to [Digilent Digital Discovery](https://reference.digilentinc.com/reference/instrumentation/digital-discovery/start) via JB pins.
 Received and send data connected to seven segment displays.
 For testing, UART Send & Receive mode of protocol analyzer is used.
-Modules only tested in 9600 and 115200 bit rates.
+Modules only tested in 115200 bit rates.
 Both 7 bit and 8 bit data sizes with all possible parity configurations tested.
+Additionally, System ILAs are used to monitor control signals as well as `Rx` and `Tx` signals.

 ## Status Information